fabiocannizzo/VMT19937/README.md

 - CPU-3: Intel® Xeon® Gold 6234, cache 24.75Mb, base frequency 3.3GHz, turbo frequency 4.0 GHz, SIMD support for AVX512 (a high performance desktop CPU).

 ## Empirical random tests
-The empirical quality of the pseudo random sequences generated via MSMT19937 is tested with the TestU01 suite [^3].
-The results are in the subfolder `testu01-logs`.
+The empirical quality of the pseudo random sequences generated via MSMT19937 is tested with the _TestU01_ suite [^3].
+The results are in the subfolder [testu01-logs](testu01-logs).
 Results are comparable with the original MT19937 generator.

 ## Usage
 The library is header only.
-You only need to include the header file `include/MSMT19937.h`.
+You only need to include the header file [include/MSMT19937.h](include/MSMT19937.h).

-Depending on your compilation settings, you have avaialble up to 12 generators, depending on the compbination of the template parameters `RegisterBitLen` and `GenMode`.
+Depending on your compilation settings, you have avaialble up to 12 generators, depending on the compination of the template parameters `RegisterBitLen` and `GenMode`.

 You will need also some of the _jump-ahead_ matrices.
-These are available in _7z_ format in the `dat` subfolder.
+These are available in _7z_ format in the [dat](dat) subfolder.
-You can either uncompress the _7z_ files manually, or install `7za` and then use the `make` command.
+You can either uncompress the _7z_ files manually, or install _7za_ and then use the _make_ command.
-For example, to extract the matrix `F19935.bits`, on Linux or Cygwin you can type the command `make dat/F19935.bits`.
+For example, to extract the matrix _F19935.bits_, on Linux or Cygwin you can type the command `make dat/F19935.bits`.
 Only one of the matrices is needed.
 Which one depends on the length of the SIMD registers available:
-- 128-bits: `F19935.bits`
+- 128-bits: _F19935.bits_
-- 256-bits: `F19934.bits`
+- 256-bits: _F19934.bits_
-- 512-bits: `F19933.bits`
+- 512-bits: _F19933.bits_

 To initialize the generator, first we get the relevant matrix, then we initialize the generator.
 For example, to instantiate a genrator with 128 bits regsiters and